 This building to the right of the main entrance houses the Arthur J. Morris Law Library on the first through third floors.

 Lower Level: If you take a right in front of the Library entrance and then the next left, you can go down a corridor that leads to Caplin Auditorium on the lower level.
 This is where large Law School gatherings are held, including guest lectures and the dean's orientation address to first-year students.
-Because it seats about 350 people, other University organizations occasionally use it.
-The annual Libel Show, a student tradition that lampoons Law School life, is performed here for three nights in March.
+The annual Libel Show, a student tradition that lampoons Law School life, is performed here.

-Second Floor: The Library takes up the entire second floor of Withers-Brown.
+Second Floor: The library, the Virginia Law Review and the Virginia Journal of International Law are housed on the second floor of the library.
 There is no public access on the second floor.

-Third Floor: If you take a right at the Library entrance and take the elevator or stairs to your right to the third floor, you will find faculty offices to your left off the elevator; and to the right, the Dean's Office, the Business Office, Law Information Technology (computer and web services), the mail room with staff and faculty mailboxes, the faculty lounge, and a few faculty offices.
+Third Floor: If you take a right at the Library entrance and take the elevator or stairs to your right to the third floor, you will find faculty offices to your left off the elevator; and to the right, the Dean's Office, the Business Office, the Communications Office, Information Technology, the mail room (for staff and faculty mailboxes), the faculty lounge, and a few faculty offices.

 An important office for students is Building Services with David Holsapple in Room 320.
 Here you can reserve Law School rooms for special events and pick up or drop off your locker keys.
 You can also reserve rooms online through LawWeb, the Law School intranet for students, staff, and faculty.

-First Floor: As you walk down the corridor from Clay Hall, you will find Student Affairs, Student Records, the Purcell Reading Room (also called The Fishbowl), the student computer lab, Courts and Commerce bookstore, and the Copy Center.
+First Floor: As you walk down the corridor from Clay Hall, you will find the Karsh Student Services Center directly ahead.
+On the first floor of Karsh, you'll find Admissions, Financial Aid and Graduate Studies.
+DOwn the hall to the right of the Karsh Center is Student Affairs, Student Records, the Purcell Reading Room (also called The Fishbowl), Courts and Commerce bookstore and the Copy Center.
 Bulletin boards for student organizations line the corridor.
 If you turn left down the broad corridor (which to the right opens onto Spies Garden, the Law School's outdoor room) after the Purcell Reading Room and take the narrow corridor to your right (just before the exit) you will find offices of student journals and organizations.
-To the left of the exit are the Virginia Law Review offices.

-Second Floor: Admissions, Career Services, Financial Aid, and the Mortimer Caplin Public Service Center are here, as well as diverse sizes of classrooms.
-You will also find all the facilities for career-launchingthe interview rooms and the student changing rooms.
+Second Floor: Career Services, the Mortimer Caplin Public Service Center, Judicial Clerkships and Clinics are here, as well as a diverse set of classrooms.
+You will also find all the facilities for career-launching the interview rooms and the student changing rooms.
 This floor also houses the moot courtrooms where students hone their trial techniques.

-Third Floor: This floor primarily houses the Alumni Association and the Law School Foundation, the fund-raising organization that brought in nearly $8 million in private funds for the Law School in 2001-02.
-Private support accounted for 35 percent of the Law School's operating budget that year.
-If you go right three times off the elevator to the rear corridor, you will find the National Security Law Center and the Oceans Law & Policy Center, nationally known Law School centers.
-Some retired faculty members also have offices here.
+Third Floor: This floor primarily houses the Alumni Association and the Law School Foundation, which is responsible for development and donor relations.
+If you go right three times off the elevator to the rear corridor, you will find the National Security Law Center and the Oceans Law and Policy Center.

 Hunton & Williams Hall forms the back of the Law School quad and connects to the Student-Faculty Center.
 The Hall maintains activity tables for student organizations.
 There are also bulletin boards with Law School and community announcements here, as well as lockers.
-August 2002 saw the opening of the Student-Faculty Center, also referred to as Scott Commons, which, more precisely, is the name of its glass-roofed central lounge.
-The SFC also houses a lunch cafeteria, a Greenberry's coffee bar, staff/faculty dining rooms, student mailboxes, and more study and lounge space.
+The main atrium of the Student-Faculty Center is Scott Commons, a glass-roofed central lounge.
+The SFC also houses a lunch cafeteria, a Greenberry's coffee bar, dining rooms, student mailboxes, and more study and lounge space.